Year 3 - Autumn Term

 Topic Learning (30 minutes) Choose one per day:

-- RE - God's Word - use the worksheet below to explore the story of the Breakfast on the beach a little more closely.
+- RE - God's Word - use the video and the worksheet below to explore the story of the Breakfast on the beach a little more closely.

 - Computing - Digital Footprints (download below)